Why You Shouldn't Be Upset If Your Partner Masturbates While You're In A Relationship

 6. It’s Good For Your Sex Life With Them

 Masturbation makes you, your partner, and everyone who masturbates better at sex.
-In masturbation we learn, we explore, and keep our bodies healthy, which naturally leads to better sex with our partner.
+By masturbating, we learn, we explore, and we keep our bodies healthy, which naturally leads to better sex with our partner.

 7. It’s Not Hurting Anyone (Or Your Relationship)

 If you still think that, besides these very valid points, that your partner’s masturbation is somehow upsetting to you, then you need to take a step back and ask yourself, “Why?”
-Masturbation never hurt anyone, well, as long as they didn’t masturbate with some dangerous object, and if it can only add to your relationship's intimacy and your sex life together, you really shouldn’t be pouting.
+Masturbation never hurt anyone, well, as long as they didn’t masturbate with some dangerous object.
+And if it can only add to your relationship's intimacy and your sex life together, you really shouldn’t be pouting.
 If anything, you should step up your own masturbation game ― and right now is as good a time as any.
+So open your goodie drawer and think about getting to it.